How Are Wrongful Death Settlements Paid in Washington?

 If your family member died because of someone else’s negligent act, you may have the legal right to make a wrongful death claim.
 The Revised Code of Washington, RCW 4.20.010, Wrongful death–Right of action, gives certain dependents, registered domestic partners, and family members legal rights to recover damages after their loved one’s death.
 The statutes allow families to recover benefits to pay for their emotional losses and replace their loved one’s financial contributions to their household.

 As you consider your options, you should know that the state legislature recently changed Washington’s Wrongful Death laws.
 Effective July 28, 2019, new provisions in the law enhance a family’s legal damage recovery rights.
 The changes are retroactive, so they apply to any pending court cases.
 They also apply to cases where the event occurred a year or two ago but the statute of limitations has not yet run.
-Discuss your case with a wrongful death attorney to learn if these changes affect your legal rights.
+Discuss your case with a wrongful death lawyer to learn if these changes affect your legal rights.

 Who Has the Right to Receive a Payment for Wrongful Death Damages?